SmartlyDressedGames/Unturned-Docs/ItemAsset/README.md

 **InventoryAudio** [Master Bundle Pointer](MasterBundlePtr.md): AudioClip or OneShotAudioDefinition to play when item is picked up, moved within the inventory, and dropped.

+**Procedurally\_Animate\_Inertia** *bool*: Whether viewmodel should accumulate angular velocity from animations.
+Useful for low-quality older animations, but should probably be disabled for high-quality newer animations.

 Economy Properties
 ------------------